canalplus/rx-player/src/README.md

 - `tools` (_./tools_): Defines "tools", APIs which are not part of the RxPlayer class.

-- `utils` (_./utils_): Define utils function, small functions which can be used in several part of the RxPlayer's code.
+- `utils` (_./utils_): Defines utility functions, small functions which can be used in several parts of the RxPlayer's code.

 - `config.ts` (_./config.ts_): Exports an interface allowing to update the RxPlayer's config.